Podium Mindset Camp

 Where: Wendel D. Ley Track, Houston, TX 77005

-We have access to indoor and outdoor facilities, and we will rotate between the two to have some breaks from the Houston heat and humidity!
+We have access to indoor facilities in case of bad weather.
 For parking information, use Entrance Gate 5 off of Main Street to park for free next to track facility.
 Please click on the link to see a Rice Campus Map with the Entrance Gate labelled.